 Another interesting tidbit, notice the mural shows two forces fighting over the Master Emerald.
 Knuckles probably already knew about the mural as well.
 Now imagine Eggman showing up and looking like one of the two forces in the mural.
 Next he tells Knuckles about the other force.
 Knuckles was probably easier to trick because once he met Eggman, he misinterpreted the roles of the forces in the battle.
 In addition, the mural shows the Master Emerald in Eggman's hand.
 Knuckles probably interpreted this as Eggman protecting the Emerald from Sonic. —Emerald Wind

 Also notice that the style of art and story the mural portrays is very similar to the mural in the museum in the game Megaman Legends.
 Both show a glowing blue hero fighting a giant robotic monster, which in both cases are foreshadowing the final boss. —Emerald Wind

-Why does the music in Sonic 3 & Knuckles loop over and over to the point of annoyance?
+Why does the level select music in Sonic 3 & Knuckles loop over and over to the point of annoyance?
 No Fair Cheating!

 Launch Base Zone in Sonic 3 is much different from the other final levels in the series, not being a highly toxic nightmare and instead a sort of ruins/construction site thing.
 Why not a factory-like setting like Sonics 1 and 2?
 Because Robotnik's trying to prove he's a good guy to Knuckles.
 If he had built a huge toxic factory, Knuckles would obviously be pissed off at him.